google/ExoPlayer/troubleshooting.md

 [How can I fix "Unexpected status line: ICY 200 OK"?]:  #how-can-i-fix-unexpected-status-line-icy-200-ok
 [How can I query whether the stream being played is a live stream?]: #how-can-i-query-whether-the-stream-being-played-is-a-live-stream
 [How do I keep audio playing when my app is backgrounded?]: #how-do-i-keep-audio-playing-when-my-app-is-backgrounded
+[Why does ExoPlayer support my content but the Cast extension doesn't?]: #why-does-exoplayer-support-my-content-but-the-cast-extension-doesnt
+[Why does content fail to play, but no error is surfaced?]: #why-does-content-fail-to-play-but-no-error-is-surfaced
 [How can I get a decoding extension to load and be used for playback?]: #how-can-i-get-a-decoding-extension-to-load-and-be-used-for-playback
+[Can I play YouTube videos directly with ExoPlayer?]: #can-i-play-yt-videos-with-exoplayer

 [Supported formats]: {{ site.baseurl }}/supported-formats.html